My Monster Secret: Main characters

-Mikan is a childhood friend of Asahi who bullies him relentlessly.
-She is the president of the Newspaper Club, and has used her position to turn it into a supermarket tabloid.
-Most of the time, though, the newspaper club members do all the work for her.
-She secretly likes Asahi, but perceives her lack of femininity as a barrier she cannot overcome, and prefers instead to bully and tease him.
-She wears fake glasses Asahi won at a carnival when they were younger, and they later become the host of a fortune god in training, though this god's attempts to help only end up causing her more misfortune.
-Mikan has two younger brothers who occasionally appear in the story.
-She eventually reveals her feelings to Asahi, who turns her down but also reveals he has always seen her as a girl, and she just never noticed it, much to her own regret.
-While she generally puts forward a facade of evilness, she genuinely cares about her friends and will do her best to help them.
+Mikan is a childhood friend of Asahi who always bullies him.
+She is president of the Newspaper Club and has used her position to turn it into a supermarket tabloid.
+However, most of the time, the newspaper club members do all the work for her.
+Mikan secretly likes Asahi, but perceives her lack of femininity as a barrier she cannot overcome, and prefers instead to bully and tease him.
+She has two younger brothers who occasionally appear in the series.